Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Methodology

 The cross-correlation step (Equation~\ref{eq:correlation}) is restricted to horizontal offsets, based on the assumption that heading errors in wheeled robots with rigidly mounted cameras manifest primarily as lateral shifts \cite{dall2021fast}.
-To enforce this constraint, images are aligned row-wise, and the teach-phase event frames $\mathbf{I}_j \in \mathcal{S}$ are zero-padded along the horizontal dimension, yielding a one-dimensional correlation score $\mathcal{P}_j$.
+To enforce this constraint, images are aligned row-wise, and only the teach-phase event frames $\mathbf{I}_j \in \mathcal{S}$ are zero-padded along the horizontal dimension, yielding a one-dimensional correlation score $\mathcal{P}_j$.
+The repeat-phase event frames are not padded.
 The offset $\delta_j$ is then defined as the shift corresponding to the maximum correlation value $\rho_j$:

-where $w$ is the image width.
 The offsets are measured from the image center, and are clipped at $w/2$.
 The pixel offset $\delta_j$ corresponding to the maximum similarity is finally converted to a rotational offset as $\theta_j = \frac{\text{FOV}}{w} \delta_j$, where $\text{FOV}$ is the camera’s horizontal angular field of view.